andrei-andreev101/image-text-composer/README.md

 - **Image Upload**: Upload PNG images as backgrounds
 - **Text Layers**: Add, edit, and style text layers
 - **Layer Management**: Reorder, move, and delete layers
+- **Multi-Select**: Select multiple layers and transform them as a group
 - **History**: Full undo/redo functionality with keyboard shortcuts
 - **Autosave**: Automatically save your design to browser's localStorage
 - **Reset**: Clear all data and return to blank state